mrvautin/squido/README.md

 You can host this website anywhere you can host static websites.
 Some options are [https://www.netlify.com](https://www.netlify.com) as the deployments are just dead simple.

+Simply set the `Build settings` settings like below:

 <img src="docs\images\netlify.png" width="800px" height="auto">